Can Snake Plants Grow In Water?

 Inspect the snake plant

-Be sure to check the plant for spots or webbings on the leaves, which can be a sign of pest infestation or fungi.
+Check the plant for spots or webbings on the leaves, which can signify pest infestation or fungi.
 You'll also want to make sure that the roots of the plan or solid and healthy.

 Divide the plant into thirds

 Next, take your shears and cut the plant into three different sections.
-Before cutting, make sure that your shears are clean and sterile, as you don't want to transfer any bacteria or fungi to the cuttings.
+Before cutting, ensure your shears are clean and sterile, as you don't want to transfer any bacteria or fungi to the cuttings.

-Also, be sure to keep the cuttings in the same upright position, meaning that they should not be planted upside down when you plant them.
+Also, keep the cuttings in the same upright position, meaning that they should not be planted upside down when you plant them.

 Place cuttings in a jar